Melbourne is home to many Aboriginal art galleries showcasing the diverse culture and rich history of Australia's First Peoples.

 Buying Aboriginal art

-To ensure the artwork you're buying is authentic, and ethically produced and sold, visit recommended galleries and see the Aboriginal Art Directory website and the Indigenous Art Code for questions to consider when purchasing.
+To ensure the artwork you're buying is authentic, and ethically produced and sold, visit recommended galleries, and see the Aboriginal Art Directory website and the Indigenous Art Code for questions to consider when purchasing.